Isma27322/portfolio/home-lab/services/index.md

 ---
 ### NGINX Web Server
 * **What it is:** NGINX is a high-performance, self-hostable HTTP web server designed for serving static and dynamic content with minimal resource usage, built on an event-driven, asynchronous architecture that ensures exceptional speed and scalability.
-* **Why I run it:** It is just handy to be able to easly run a web server without the hassle of seting it up yourself.
+* **Why I run it:** It is just handy to be able to easily run a web server without the hassle of seting it up yourself.
 * **Coolest thing I learned:** I honestly didn't learn much with this one, as it just worked out of the box!

 ---